-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial planning elements that have been influenced Description of influence Row 1 Capital expenditures Physical risks associated with extreme weather has impacted our direct costs.
-In 2018, Ball experienced significant spikes in freight rates and out-of-pattern freight across our Southern and lower Atlantic US plant network.
+Financial planning elements that have been influenced Description of influence R(Direct costs Capital expenditures Physical risks associated with extreme weather have impacted our direct costs.
+In 2017, Ball experienced significant spikes in freight rates and out-of-pattern freight across our Southern and lower Atlantic US plant network.
 We saw similar trends in South America regarding increasingly volatile costs of freight.
-To reduce freight rates and manage transportation routes during climate-related events, Ball purchased its own freight fleet for its Brazilian market in 2019.
-The time horizon of this financial planning for direct operations is short-term.
+To reduce freight rates and manage transportation routes during climate- related events, Ball purchased its own freight fleet for its Brazilian market in 2019 which continued operation through 2020.
+The time horizon of this financial planning for direct operations is short term.
 Transitional risks around rising energy costs, exposure to future carbon pricing regulation, and shifts in consumer preferences for low carbon products have led Ball to invest in energy efficiency measures.
-For example, Ball invested 4 million in energy efficiency projects in 2019.
-These investments in energy efficiency measures do not include the significant capital expenditure related to Balls renewable energy portfolio.
+For example, Ball invested \$7.8 million in energy efficiency projects in 2020.
+These investments in energy efficiency measures do not include the significant capital expenditure related to Ball's renewable energy portfolio.
 The time horizon of this financial planning for capital expenditures is long-term.